 Organs were used especially in the late Classical Antiquity.
-We are not quite sure wheter the Romans used Vitruvius' notes, or notes of other mechanics.
+We are not quite sure whether the Romans used Vitruvius' notes or notes of other mechanics.

-There the air floats, passing another valve, in a chamber, whis is connected to the pipes.
+There the air floats, passing another valve, in a chamber, which is connected to the pipes.
 If a key is pressed, a valve opens.
 Air floats through a pipe, a tone is created.

 The interesting part about this organ is, that water keeps an instant pressure.
 If air floats out of a pipe, the pressure in the reservoir decreases.
 The water line sinks and the pressure is restored to normal.